zlw241/Zacmo/notes.md

 ## To-do 4/26
 - time since transaction for each transaction in feed
 - profile pictures
-- feed filter
+X feed filter
-- feed display on other users' page when user profile
-- display pay button next to 'friend status' column in main search
+- feed display on other users' page when user profile X display pay button next to 'friend status' column in main search
 - fix bug with negative numbers in transaction form
 - handle transaction form errors
 - models for bank/card info